HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/authentication/oidc_configuration.md

         scopes: "openid profile email"
         uniqueUserIdentifierClaim: "sub"
     ```

-    For more details on the values and their meaning, refer to [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration)
+For more details on the values you can use, refer to [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration).

 ## User sessions

 User sessions are managed by the People Service and are based on the OIDC authentication flow.
 When a user logs in, the People Service issues a session token that is stored in the user's browser.
 This token is used to authenticate the user for subsequent requests to the service.
 The session token is valid for a configurable duration, after which the user will be required to log in again.
 Refer to the [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration) for more information on session management.

 First, you need to create or extend an existing client configuration within your IdP and realm.
 Ensure that you have prepared the appropriate and valid redirection URIs to allow the People Service and IdP to properly redirect the users during login and logout.

 Add the following URIs to the configuration: